Send Your Transactional Surveys Using Retently's Zapier Integration

 Zapier is a popular service that gives you the possibility to automate tasks between 700+ applications out there.
-Simply put, it is an intermediary automation service, that tracks certain events or customer touch-point in an web application and based on them, it can trigger a specific action in one or more other services.
+Simply put, it is an intermediary automation service, that tracks certain events or customer touch-point in a web application and based on them, it can trigger a specific action in one or more other services.

 Our customers at Retently have already been using Zapier integration to automatically import new customers from services we do not provide native integrations for, and to export customer NPS scores and feedback.

-But our latest update of the integration gives you the possibility to automatically import to Retently a customer that performed a transaction in another service, and send him an NPS survey immediately.
+But our latest update of the integration gives you the possibility to automatically import to Retently a customer that performed a transaction in another service and send him an NPS survey immediately.

-One of the main differences between Relationship and Transactional NPS is that the latter doesn’t put a limit on the amount of surveys you can send.
+One of the main differences between Relationship and Transactional NPS is that the latter doesn’t put a limit on the number of surveys you can send.
 So if each time a customer performed a transaction, he will receive a survey, and it might happen a couple of times a day.
 That’s why we highly advise you to set your transactions carefully and make sure you’re not over-surveying and annoying your customers.

 How to set up a Transactional NPS campaign with Retently